jmartinkova/guide/docs/more/self-hosted-dsw/configuration.rst

 S3
 ^^

-Information for connection to S3 storage (used for document and template asset files).
+Information for connection to S3 storage (used for document and document template assets).

 .. confval:: s3.url